 Incomplete applications will not be reviewed.
 The application will be sent to a minimum of two reviewers with expertise in fields relevant to the science in the proposal.
 These reviewers will be asked to disclose any relationships to the grant applicant.
 Full proposals will be subject to a standard NIH-type study section assessment.
 The reviewers will then provide written feedback addressing the merits of the application.
-All applications will be scored based upon the written reviews, relevance to the Priorities and Scope outlined above, and the overall relevance to the long term goals of the CCTS.
-You will be notified of the outcome.
+All applications will be scored based upon the written reviews, relevance to the Priorities and Scope outlined above, and the overall relevance to the mission of the CCTS to promote clinical and translational science.
+The PI will be notified of the outcome.